-How the perception and power of youth and events surrounding that experience evolve with time and hopefully, wisdom.
+How perception and the power of youth and events surrounding experiences evolve with time and hopefully, wisdom.
 How one story can indelicately frame your entire life—some of us more so than others; please keep this in mind while reading.

 I love how Tartt wraps her narratives around the humanities.
 She adorns the most elegant of this knowledge and those peers within—thoughtful, creative, intellectual, learned—and compels understanding and empathy and beauty in all its defects.